lechnerc77/azd-compatibility-azure-function/README.md

 ## Introduction

-A few weeks ago the Azure Developer CLI (azd) was released in public beta (you find the announcement [here](https://devblogs.microsoft.com/azure-sdk/introducing-the-azure-developer-cli-a-faster-way-to-build-apps-for-the-cloud/)).
+A few weeks ago, the Azure Developer CLI (azd) was released in public beta (you find the announcement [here](https://devblogs.microsoft.com/azure-sdk/introducing-the-azure-developer-cli-a-faster-way-to-build-apps-for-the-cloud/)).
 As I think that this is a very valuable tool for developers, I already made a short dive into the CLI which resulted in several [videos](https://youtube.com/playlist?list=PLmZLSvJAm8FbFq2XhqaPZgIzl6kewz1HD) and a [blog post](https://dev.to/lechnerc77/the-azure-developer-cli-a-walk-through-22fm) summarizing these videos.

 The CLI brings some great kickstart when starting the development of a project from scratch aka a greenfield project.
 As mentioned in the blog post and the videos I think that the CLI s of incredible values especially for companies and enterprises to streamline their development process.
 Having said that this opens up another question in the context of the azd, namely how much effort is needed to make an existing project compatible with the azd i. e., the structure that needs to be in place to achieve this.